icons8/lunacy-docs/docs/components_new.md

 #### Using generated texts
 In the demo above, along with the avatar, nearly all of the texts changed to randomized placeholders as well.
 This is because most of the texts in the layout were generated by Lunacy’s text generation feature.

 An extensive list of text generation options appears whenever you add a text layer using the text tool (`T`).
 It creates randomized texts for your layouts so you don’t have to do the work yourself.
-Read in more detail about it here.
+Read in more detail about it <a href="https://lunacy.docs.icons8.com/tips/#text-generation" target="_blank">here</a>.

-So, when we were creating component instances, new texts were generated automatically.
+So, when we were creating component instances, new texts appeared automatically.

 ### Layer and text styles

 In the main component, we used text and color styles to design our layouts.
 This is a convenient feature for keeping your designs consistent and easily editable.

-To change coloring or typography, simply switch styles, create new ones, or edit and delete existing styles in the **Appearance** section of the right panel:
+Simply switch styles, create new ones, or edit and delete existing styles in the **Appearance** section of the right panel:

 <embed type="image/svg+xml" alt="appearance_style_dropdown_menu" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/39pQYAxW60aRUKEZS8yvBA.svg" width="844" />

-Changing the styles of one instance will create an override.
-To change the style for all instances, edit the main component.

 ### Auto layout overrides